 - 3. Expand the NOMAC application.
 Within the "Sources" and "Headers" hierarchies, you will be greeted by a number of files required for the project to build: - noMac.c This file is the where all of the user's modifications will take place. - warpmac.c and warpphy.c These file contains all of the MAC development and PHY interface framework.
 These frameworks provide the user high-level functions for abstracting interactions with the wireless and wired network interfaces. - 4.
 Open the noMac.c file and modify the skeleton code to implement the functionality described in the state machine above.
-There are helpful comments included in the skeleton code to guide your implementation. - Choose Device Configuration → Update Bitstream to compile your code and create the FPGA programming file.
-Use iMPACT on your local PC to download the bitstream to your FPGA board to test your design.
+There are helpful comments included in the skeleton code to guide your implementation. - 5.
+Choose Device Configuration \rightarrow Download Bitstream to compile your code and download it to the FPGA.